aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.lowcode/formexporter/process/_index.md

 ### ReturnValue

-An [ResultContainer](../../resultcontainer/) object containing the result of the operation.
+A [ResultContainer](../../resultcontainer/) containing the result of the operation.

 ## See Also